celestinals/celestinal/apps/web/README.md

 ## 🚀 Getting Started

-Set up the web monorepo for Tickex and start building your applications with ease.
+Set up the web monorepo for Celestinal and start building your applications with ease.
 Leverage shared components, utilities, and configurations to accelerate your workflow.

 ---